mlin/hts-specs/htsget.md

 Note that regions will be returned in the order that they appear in the file, which may not match the order in the list.
 Any overlapping regions will be merged.

-The server SHOULD respond with an `InvalidInput` error if the region list is not well-formed.
+The server SHOULD respond with an `InvalidInput` error if the region list is empty or not well-formed.
   <table><tbody><tr markdown="block"><td>

 `referenceName` _string_